Root Canal Therapy

 The nerve in a tooth can become infected for many reasons.

-For example, an area of deep decay could involve the nerve, or the accidental fracture of part of the tooth could expose the nerve.
+For example, an area of deep decay could negatively affect the nerve, or the accidental fracture of part of the tooth could expose the nerve.

 Sometimes, just a blow to the tooth can cause the nerve to die and become infected.

-Ideally, the root canal should be done before the infection has a chance to get into the bone, before the area develops extreme swelling and pain.
+Ideally, the root canal should be done before the infection has a chance to get into the bone and cause extreme swelling and pain.